abhirup-ghosh/marketing-mixed-modelling-case-study/README.md

 # Marketing-Mixed-Modelling (MMM)

 The following case-study was part of the [HAMS Data Science Challenge](https://github.com/haensel-ams/recruitment_challenge/tree/master/DataScience_202209).
-The challenge involved building advanced probablistic data models to perform MMM and interpret their results.
-Details of the challenge are given below.
+The task was to:

+* build a Bayesian MMM with the latest PyMC package
+* test it on the given dataset
+* interpret the insights from the model
+* answer the following questions:

+  * How do you model spend carry over?
+  * Explain your choice of prior inputs to the model?
+  * How are your model results based on prior sampling vs. posterior sampling?
+  * How good is your model performing?
+How you do measure it?
+  * What are your main insights in terms of channel performance/ effects?
+  * (Bonus) Can you derive ROI (return on investment) estimates per channel?
+What is the best channel in terms of ROI?

 ## Task

+The challenge was

-The challenge is set in the context of performance marketing and we want you to apply a bayesian mixed-media model (MMM) on our test dataset an interpret the insights from the model.
-Build the MMM with the latest PyMC package (https://www.pymc.io/).
+The challenge was set in the context of performance marketing and applying a bayesian mixed-media model (MMM) on our test dataset and interpret the insights from the model.
+We built the MMM with the latest PyMC package (https://www.pymc.io/).

 ## Context